 Nearly all infants who have been born following in vitro fertilization appear normal at birth.
 At the same time, congenital abnormalities, birth defects, genetic abnormalities, mental retardation and other possible deviations from normal may occur in children born following IVF just as they may occur in children resulting from natural fertilization.
 At present, there does not appear to be any increased risk of birth defects related to IVF, although multiple births may be complicated by prematurity.
 A pregnancy following IVF usually has a successful outcome but, like any other pregnancy, may end in miscarriage or stillbirth.
 There is no evidence that IVF increases the frequency of these losses.
 Even a tubal pregnancy is possible following IVF but less likely than in natural conception.

 Of course.
 Fertility Center does not discriminate against patients or withhold treatment based on marital status or sexual orientation.
 Unmarried men and women as well as same-sex couples use donor eggs and donor sperm to achieve pregnancy success through this practice.

 The lubricated scanning probe is similar to a tampon being inserted just at the opening of the vagina.
 Most women describe feeling pressure without any pain.
 This technology allows medical professionals to evaluate the uterine lining, monitor ovulation, diagnose conditions and visualize procedures.

 Unfortunately, no. Given into the arms or legs, these injections can render your limbs temporarily useless.
 To minimize soreness, use a heating pad on the upper hip injection site before and after administering the shots and rotate between hips with every other injection.

 Sperm are the determining factor when it comes to baby gender.
-New technologies such as preimplantation genetic diagnosis are helping many couples reduce the probability of chromosome disorders and debilitating diseases.
-PGD also is used for family balancing or gender selection.
+New technologies such as preimplantation genetic testing are helping many couples reduce the probability of chromosome disorders and debilitating diseases.
+PGT also is used for family balancing or gender selection.
 Fertility Center recognizes the controversial nature of choosing a specific gender for pregnancy attempts or preservation.
 The doctors and staff respect each patient’s right to make that choice and neither encourage nor discourage the use of sex-selection procedures in the laboratory.
-Embryo genders are automatically identified through the PGD process, whether needed or not.
+Embryo genders are automatically identified through the PGT process, whether needed or not.